Your Baby is now able to hear your voice!

-Through a stethoscope, you can hear #baby ’s heart beating.
+Through a stethoscope, you can hear Your Baby ’s heart beating.

 You might feel a bit tired, as you may soon reach your peak of low blood pressure.
-If you have the energy, you can start talking to #baby or reading some stories.
+If you have the energy, you can start talking to Your Baby or reading some stories.

 The nerves and brain: The nerves are beginning to develop a coating of myelin, a substance that covers and insulates the neurons to help them function better.
-Myelin is key to #baby ’s brain development.
+Myelin is key to Your Baby ’s brain development.

 The ears: Your baby’s ears begin to stand out on the sides of the head.
-At this stage, #baby may have started hearing but cannot distinguish between different voices.
+At this stage, Your Baby may have started hearing but cannot distinguish between different voices.

-The face: The eyes and face are more anteriorly placed, so #baby now looks more human.
+The face: The eyes and face are more anteriorly placed, so Your Baby now looks more human.

-The bones: Starting from this week, #baby ’s small bones are clearly visible on ultrasound images.
+The bones: Starting from this week, Your Baby ’s small bones are clearly visible on ultrasound images.